JustinMShea/wooldridge/README.md

 ## Documentation

 It's always recommended that one read supporting documentation for data sets of interest.
-This becomes trivially easy with the `wooldridge` package with the following command.
+This becomes trivially easy with the `wooldridge` package:

 ```{r}
 ?wage1